UKZN-Astronomy/hirax_calibration/README.md

 The Code_parallelisation_hippo folder has a bash script that can be used to speed up code by running multiple noise realisations in parallel.

+The draco_corrcal_pipeline folder details work that has been done thus far to incorporate Radiocosmology packages (draco, driftscan, cora, etc) and CorrCal in an automated calibration pipeline.